 Sharing physical custody of your child is referred to as possession in the Family Code as well as in your Final Decree of Divorce.
-In theory, what joint physical custody allows for is both you and your ex-spouse's ability to continue to grow in your relationships with your child.
+In theory, joint physical custody allows for both you and your ex-spouse's ability to continue growing in your relationships with your child.

-Having the ability to interact with your child physically is different from making decisions on your child’s behalf alone.
-While these rights are important, it is almost like being a stock trader if you only have your child's legal custody.
+Being able to interact with your child physically is different from making decisions on your child's behalf alone.
+While these rights are essential, it is almost like being a stock trader if you only have your child's legal custody.
 The physical aspects of your relationship are what many parents crave coming out of a divorce.
-This is likely because parents, yourself included most likely, have legitimate fears about seeing their child as much as they would like as a result of the divorce.
+This is likely because parents, yourself included, most likely, have legitimate fears about seeing their child as much as they would like due to the divorce.

-Stability and consistency in your ability to parent your child are important as your post-divorce life begins.
+Stability and consistency in your ability to parent your child are essential as your post-divorce life begins.
 Having a regular time to spend with your child means that you are there to ask questions and get direction on the issues that affect them daily.
-I have heard parents talk about how they fear their child will be losing him or her as a parent after the divorce and that they would do anything to maintain their place in their child’s life.
-This, I believe, is that joint physical custody offers parents such as yourself.
+I have heard parents talk about how they fear their child will be losing them as a parent after the divorce and that they would do anything to maintain their place in their child's life.
+This, I believe, is what joint physical custody offers parents such as yourself.

 Potential negatives of joint physical custody

-As with everything in life, there are positives and negatives to point out regarding joint physical custody.
-For starters, the whole concept of shared physical custody of your child hinges on your and your ex-spouse’s ability to co-parent with one another.
-This is a phrase that often appears in our modern-day language regarding divorce and child custody.
-Co-parenting is really nothing more than the tenants of joint physical and legal custody combined into one word.
+There are positives and negatives regarding joint physical custody, as with everything in life.
+For starters, the whole concept of shared physical custody of your child hinges on your and your ex-spouse's ability to co-parent with one another.
+This phrase often appears in our modern-day language regarding divorce and child custody.
+Co-parenting is nothing more than joint physical and legal custody tenants combined into one word.

 Consider also your child.
 If your case were to proceed to a judge, he or they would likely order standard visitation times for the parent who is not awarded the right to designate the primary residence of your child.
 This is done in part because it is thought that an every other weekend visitation schedule with the non-primary parent will negatively affect your child the least.
 Children thrive on consistency and stability, and a possession schedule that causes your child to have short stays at each parent's house is unlikely to go over well for some children.

-Finally, after a divorce, you and your spouse will need to develop your own individual lives on a practical level.
-This means that you will need to rent your own apartment or make house payments on a single income.
+Finally, after a divorce, you and your spouse will need to develop your individual lives practically.
+This means that you will need to rent your apartment or make house payments on a single income.
 Costs will increase, temporarily at least, while your income goes down.

 This is a recipe for financial troubles that can persist long after your divorce concludes if you are not careful.
 Money troubles may have caused your divorce, and those money troubles will not go away just because the divorce was finalized.
-Inputting your child into the middle of this can be a potential problem as well.
+Inputting your child into the middle of this can also be a potential problem.